 Scheduling an Appointment

-We are currently accepting new patients and can schedule an initial evaluation today.
-Call 972-980-9911 to make an appointment that is convenient for you.
+Dr. Nelson is not accepting new patients at this time.
+Existing patients call 972-980-9911 to make an appointment that is convenient for you.
 To save time at the evaluation, please download and complete necessary forms available on this page.

 For further information about fees go here.
 For office policies and procedures please check here.